College of Professional Studies

 Unionized Position Code

-- Two years of customer service experience are required.
+- Two (2) plus years of experience in recruiting, admissions, or

 Job Specific Qualifications

 - Knowledge of the University’s admissions policies and

 procedures both at the graduate and undergraduate level.